GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

 ## Task 1: Create a Cosmos DB Service and Upload the Knowledge Base

 In this task you will create a Cosmos DB database and upload some documents that will be consumed by your bot.
-You can learn more about Cosmos DB concepts [here]( https://docs.microsoft.com/en-us/azure/documentdb/documentdb-resources).
+If you're unsure about how Azure Cosmos DB works, you can check the [documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/).

 1. Navigate to the [Azure portal](https://portal.azure.com) and sign in.
 Click on the **New** button (![exercise4-new](./images/exercise4-new.png)) on the left bar, next on *Databases* and then choose **Azure Cosmos DB**.